Posted on January 31, 2017

 final BoundedContext context = BoundedContext.newBuilder().build();

 And one more change is made.
-Now the BoundedContext
+Now the BoundedContext class made final to clearly state it is not

 designed for subclassing.

-configuration moved from BoundedContext
+EventEnricher and EventStore configuration moved from BoundedContext to EventBus

 In order to make the configuration more logical and avoid potential cross-dependencies, the

-configuration of the items used by the EventBus
+configuration of the items used by the EventBus is now available via the EventBus.Builder,

-not via the BoundedContext.Builder
+not via the BoundedContext.Builder:

 // Spine 0.7.0: